Impro02/pysql-repo/README.md

 ## Reading the example code

-To create a repository, you just have to inherit you class from SessionRepository.
+To create a repository, you just have to inherit your class from SessionRepository.

 ```
 from sqlalchemy import Column, Integer, String